takumib/cpsc210-labs/README.md

 * do ask questions if you are confused

-* don't simply throw up your hands and say 'I have no idea what to do'; this is not productive and moreover, isn't terribly helpful to the TAs
+* don't simply throw up your hands and say 'I have no idea what to do'; this is not productive, and moreover, isn't terribly helpful to the TAs

-* don't ask: 'is this right?'; what does the compiler tell you? have you even tried compiling??
+* don't ask: 'is this right?'; well, what does the compiler tell you? have you even tried compiling??

-* *please* don't comment every single line of code; so none of this please:
+* don't comment every single line of code; so none of this please:
 	```c
 	//libraries
 	#include <stdio.h> ...